missbjs/uni-chalk/readme.md

 ## Browser support

 Since Chrome 69, ANSI escape codes are natively supported in the developer console.
+In browser environments, Uni-Chalk automatically switches to CSS styling for better compatibility.

 ## Windows